jouis3003/AlbumCollector/README.md

 - Coil for image loading - Coil allows me to load images during the app's runtime. (https://coil-kt.github.io/coil/)
 - Retrofit for networking - Retrofit is a type-safe HTTP client for Android that simplifies API calls with automatic JSON parsing. (https://github.com/square/retrofit)
 - Mockk for testing - Mockk is a mocking library with Native Kotlin support. (https://github.com/mockk/mockk)

+I've created the theme for this app using this theme builder - https://material-foundation.github.io/material-theme-builder/ This generator creates the Color.kt, Theme.kt and Type.kt files that I've used in the project.